 (Recipe from Mimi Pownall, when we attended First Baptist Church of Indian Rocks, Largo, FL)

-- 1/3 cup sugar (original recipe is 1/3 cup – you can decrease if you want less sugar – I substituted 1/3 cup honey & it turned out wonderful)
+- 1/3 cup sugar (original recipe is 1/3 cup – you can increase to ½ cup if you want the dressing sweeter)

 This delicious salad is so quick and easy to prepare.
 You can have this salad ready in about 10 minutes – including making the homemade salad dressing.

 Each bite of Greek Tomato Salad is mouthwatering.